-The Project is located approximately 25 kilometres west of Ignace and 235 kilometres west of Thunder Bay, ON.
-It is easily accessed by a well-maintained logging roads that branch south from Highway 17 (Trans-Canada Highway) along the Doreen Lake road.
+The project area is located within a 25 kilometre radius of Ignace and 235 kilometres west of Thunder Bay, ON.
+It is easily accessed by a well-maintained network of logging roads that branch south from Highway 17 (Trans-Canada Highway).

 Raleigh Lake Claims

-The Raleigh Lake Project claims cover approximately 3027 hectares.
-The Raleigh Lake Project is owned 100% by ILC, with no underlying royalties
+The Raleigh Lake Project claims cover approximately 47,700 hectares and come within 10 kilometres of the town of Ignace, Ontario.
+The Raleigh Lake Project is owned 100% by ILC, with no underlying royalties.

 Mineralization at Raleigh Lake

 Pegmatites and corresponding lithium, and cesium/rubidium mineralization trends were identified in 1999 by a previous operator searching for tantalum mineralization.
 Pegmatites 1 – 3, and the Johnson pegmatite were known at this time.

 The “Two Mica Granite” is thought to be a source of the lithium-cesium-tantalum (LCT) pegmatites at RaleighLake.
 The Two Mica Granite occurs at regional structural boundaries between granitic batholiths and metasedimentary rocks.
 The recent discovery of pegmatites in the eastern claim area and south of the Balmoral River in what appear to be structural conduits within the White Otter Batholith indicates that the system is extensive and intrudes a broad region of host lithologies increasing the potential for discovery of highly evolved pegmatites.

 Pegmatite emplacement is commonly depicted as concentric zones emanating from the source pegmatite with the simpler and more barren varieties closer to the source and the more complex lithium-tantalum enriched pegmatites further away.